wp-plugins/tsuiseki-tracking/readme.txt

 = General Upgrade Instructions =
 If you define settings within the source code (e.g. the `TSUISEKI_TRACKER_KEY` or `TSUISEKI_TRACKER_HMAC_KEY`) be sure to backup your old plugin directory and migrate your settings into the new source code file.

+= 1.0.2 =
+Be sure to backup your old tsuiseki_tracking.php if you defined settings directly in the source code.
+Thus you can migrate your changes afterwards.

 = 1.0.1 =
 Be sure to backup your old tsuiseki_tracking.php if you defined settings directly in the source code.
 Thus you can